 Nearly two decades after the launch of the first Forum on China-Africa Cooperation, relations between the two remain unbalanced, according to Ruben Nizard, and economist with global credit insurer Coface and author of the study, China-Africa: Will the Marriage of Convenience Last?

 Bilateral trade, according to Coface, topped $123 billion in 2016 and has soared over the past decade mainly driven by sub-Saharan African exports until 2014.
 Today, the region now has a trade deficit with China.
-While 90% of exports to China are concentrated on natural resources, imports are more diversified–manufactured goods, transport equipment, and machinery, to name a few.
+While 90 percent of exports to China are concentrated on natural resources, imports are more diversified–manufactured goods, transport equipment, and machinery, to name a few.

-The slowdown in the China’s economy and its re-orientation towards private consumption are evident in a weakening of demand for commodities from Africa.
+The slowdown in China‘s economy and its re-orientation towards private consumption are evident in a weakening of demand for commodities from Africa.
 This, Nizard notes, will have inevitable consequences for exporters.
 According to the credit insurers calculations, sub-Saharan Africa had a higher export dependency ratio, on a 0-to-1 scale, than other emerging countries in 2016, at 0.24 compared to 0.16 for Southeast Asia and 0.19 for Russia, Brazil, and India.
 Data shows the differential is even greater with the European Union (0.07) and the United States (0.12).

 “To no surprise, the countries that have benefited the most from China’s expansion and those with a less diversified economy are likely to feel the effects of lower demand more acutely.”–Ruben Nizard

 The strongest trade dependency remains concentrated around crude oil exports.
 According to the index established by Coface, South Sudan has topped the charts since its independence was declared in 2011, followed by Angola and Congo.
-Gambia, which is a notable producer of wood, is not far behind.
-Eritrea, Guinea, and Mauritania are also among the most dependent countries due to their exports of metal ores including iron, copper, and aluminium.
+The Gambia, which is a notable producer of wood, is not far behind.
+Eritrea, Guinea, and Mauritania are also among the most dependent countries due to their exports of metal ores including iron, copper, and aluminum.